Discover more from Classical Wisdom Kids

 When Theseus grew up, he traveled to Athens to meet his father.
 Their reunion, however, was short.
 The Athenians were in trouble.
 Every year, Athens was forced to send 14 people to Minos, the King on the island of Crete, to be eaten by his monster, the Minotaur.

 The Minotaur was a dangerous monster with the head of a bull and the body of a man.
 He was named after the King of Minos, while “Taurus” means bull in Greek.
 The Minotaur was locked in a labyrinth, or maze, constructed by Daedalus, a brilliant inventor.
-(We will learn about Daedalus and his son Icarus in future stories)
+(You can learn about Daedalus and his son Icarus Here)

 The labyrinth was said to be so difficult that anybody caught in it would never find an escape.
 The people would get lost, walking deeper and deeper into the maze until they were eventually caught and eaten by the Minotaur.
 Theseus, hearing the tale, swore to beat this monster and show himself a hero.